Bit-Plugins/example-plugin/README.md

 # Example Plugin
-An example plugin for Bit
+An example plugin for Bit 2024.1

+Please use the MAIN branch for testing with the STABLE version of Bit, the bot MAY error!

 ## Folder Structure
 Bit Plugins follow the following folder structure